Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 The Braun Beard Trimmer BT7240 comes equipped with a built-in, 10-position adjustable dial that allows for fading and managing shorter beard lengths.
 Equipped with two additional adjustable guide combs, it has the basic tools needed to trim and maintain.
 It also comes with a detachable electric shaving head, an eyebrow trimmer, and a Gillette Fusion Five Proglide razor with two cartridges.

-Unfortunately, the BT7240’s power and sharpness lacked the ability to handle tough jobs and different hair types.
+Unfortunately, the BT7240’s power and sharpness could not handle tough jobs and different hair types.
 We also had some concerns about its build quality.

-The Philips Norelco MG3750’s lightweight, rugged design and cutting power made it feel like a real workhorse.
+The Philips Norelco MG3750 beard trimmer is lightweight, and its rugged design and cutting power make it feel like a real workhorse.
 Its sharp blades can handle all beard types with ease.
 Its alternate trimmer attachments are similarly useful.
 Its guide combs are just as tough as the trimmer itself.

 The only thing to be mindful of is that its rugged design could make it uncomfortable for some people to hold.
 Not having good control over the trimmer could spell danger to a neatly coiffed beard.